Nakusp to use New Denver playbook to attract doctors to town - BC Local News

 Two doctors have already left Nakusp in the last year, and a third may be leaving soon, cutting the complement of doctors in the village from six to three.

-“Right now we have four positions to run a busy clinic and keep the emergency department open 24 hours a day,” says Mayor Tom Zeleznik, who is the council representative on the committee.
+“Right now we have four positions to run a busy clinic and keep the emergency department open 24 hours a day,” says Mayor Tom Zeleznik.

 “We are facing a burn-out situation, and that could make recruitment potentially be more difficult.”